Silence-GitHub/BBWebImage/README.md

 ## Performance

 Test libraries are BBWebImage (1.1.0), SDWebImage (4.4.6 and FLAnimatedImage 1.0.12 for GIF), YYWebImage (1.0.5) and Kingfisher (4.10.1).
 Test device is iPhone 7 with iOS 12.1.
-The code can be found in [CompareImageLib](CompareImageLib) project.
+The code can be found in [CompareImageLib](CompareImageLib) project and the test result data can be found in [CompareImageLib.numbers](README_resources/CompareImageLib.numbers).

 - BBWebImage has high speed memory and disk cache, especially for thumbnail image.